jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

       }
   )

-The elliptical Gaussian fit for the beam will deconvolved from the elliptical Gaussian fit for the component, leaving a component shape of 1.48' x 0.55' at a PA of 1.29 degrees.
-However this source resolves into two components, and a user could instead use two components from NVSS:
+The beam elliptical Gaussian will be deconvolved from the component elliptical Gaussian, which in this cases results a component shape of 1.48' x 0.55' at a PA of 1.29 degrees.
+However this source resolves into multiple components, and a user could instead use the two components from NVSS:

 .. code-block:: python